There are places in our world where fiction and dreams can come true.

 4. Make It So

-Star Trek was a source of inspiration for Quantum Break, mentioned in Game Informer's month-long coverage, but the long-running science fiction show actually made an earlier appearance (of sorts) seventeen years ago.
+Star Trek was a source of inspiration for Quantum Break, mentioned in Game Informer's month-long coverage (archived), but the long-running science fiction show actually made an earlier appearance (of sorts) seventeen years ago.
 A television show called The Void can be viewed in Alfred Woden's private bunker, that nerd.
 The script is full of references to The Original Series, The Next Generation, and the movies, those nerds.
 If you missed it, you can catch it, HERE.

 5. Hand Drawn Graphic Novels